Life On Snob Hill: How We Complicate the Evergreen

 The word legacy comes from the Latin legatus, meaning ambassador, envoy, deputy — someone entrusted to carry something forward.
 (Yes, we looked it up.)
 Over centuries the meaning narrowed to property and money, then widened again to include reputation, values, influence — the intangible inheritance of character and place.
 Sven Birkerts once wrote that every act of reading is also an act of remembering, and that feels right here — a word can hold both history and longing.
 Yet language keeps shrinking, meanings pared down by speed and convenience.
 A shame; language is at its best when it stretches to hold memory and possibility.

 We once assumed legacy meant leaving something to our sons — money, perhaps.
 A way of giving what we had not been given in our own Midwestern upbringing.
 But two truths: A) we may not have much to leave (as our own parents did not), and B) even if we could, money feels impersonal, tinged with entitlement.
+Or when we wanted to put a spin on it, we’d quote Del Griffith, the John Candy character in “Planes, Trains and Automobiles,”: “You know, when I'm dead and buried, all I'm gonna have around here to prove that I was here are some shower curtain rings that didn't fall down.
+Great legacy, huh?”

 We also assumed legacy meant grandchildren.
 That hoped-for chapter seems to have passed.
 And so we turn again toward the inner life — toward the kind of legacy one builds with words, photographs, gardens and the stubborn, hopeful labor of making meaning where one stands.